cycloss/recipes/asian-other.md

 1. Put the rice on

-2. Heat the oil in a large pan over medium heat, add the curry paste, garlic, ginger, and lemon grass, cooking them for 2-3 mins until reduced a bit.
+2. Heat the oil in a large pan over medium heat, add the curry paste, garlic, ginger, and lemon grass, frying them for 2-3 mins until reduced a bit.
 While that's cooking, chop the chicken.

 3. Add the coconut milk, chicken stock, fish sauce, sugar, lime leaves, and chicken pieces, and simmer for 7 minutes with the lid on.
 While that's cooking, chop the aubergines.